 By the early 20th century, the Fox Terrier was more recognisable as the breed we know today, but enthusiasts of the breed kept the Jack Russell style of dog going, aiming to breed a terrier that weight less than 6.5kg.
-As with other breeds, there was an increasing split between the dogs bred for showing, and those for working.
-While attempts were made to reintroduce the working qualities to the showring, these ultimately failed.
+As with other breeds, there was an increasing split between the dogs bred for show and those for working.
+While attempts were made to reintroduce the working qualities to the show ring, these ultimately failed.

 During the Second World War, the Jack Russell declined in popularity as the demand for working dogs dropped.
 But after the war, they became popular as pets.